jlpteaching/ECS154B/lab2/lab2.md

 The instruction has the following effect.
 As in C and C++, the `<<` operator means bit shift left by the number specified.

+**Important**: The immediate generator will produce the shifted and sign extended value!
+You do not need to shift the immediate value outside of the immediate generator.

 ```
 R[rd] = imm << 12
 ```